 Cases begin by being assigned to a judge.
 Cases may not all be assigned at once; rather, they may be assigned progressively over time.
 As a matter of convention, we stipulate that cases with lower c arrive earlier.
 We denote with α_q the number of cases assigned in quarter q.
 Each case is worked on progressively through several quarters, and in each quarter the judge works on several cases.
-The number of tasks accomplished in quarter q is denoted by e_q .
+The number of tasks (steps of possibly different cases) accomplished in quarter q is denoted by e_q .
 We interpret e_q as capturing the judge's effort in quarter q.